Contemporary East Asia

 - Minimum 3.0 grade-point average on a 4.0 scale.
 An applicant with less than a 3.0 GPA in their bachelor’s degree may still be considered for graduate study, but must be admitted provisionally.

-- Recommended prerequisite for the conventional M.A.: Proficiency in an East Asian language at the second level demonstrated by college coursework or testing.
+- Recommended prerequisite: Proficiency in an East Asian language at the second level demonstrated by college coursework or testing.

 - Fall semester application deadlines: May 1 (international students) and June 1 (domestic students)